diegomanuel/binance-to-google-sheets/README.md

 First of all, open your desired Google Spreadsheet and configure it properly:
 1. Go to `File -> Spreadsheet settings`.
 2. Under the `Calculation` tab set the `Recalculation` combobox to `On change and every minute`.
-3. Hit `Save settings` button and that's it!
+3. Hit `Save settings` button and continue with the steps below!

 ### The quick'n easy way for everybody